leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 _Fragments of an Anarchist Anthropology_ by David Graeber explores a _fragmented_ outline for the slow accumulation of revolutionary action to evolve the big Other.
-Graeber begins with defining the the type of project which anarchism is in relation to Marxism, that anarchism are largely schools of practices, and Marxism schools of authors.
+Graeber begins with defining the type of project which anarchism is in relation to Marxism, that anarchism are largely schools of practices, and Marxism schools of authors.
 This theme is key--_anarchism is a practice_.
 Even looking at [Graeber's